ceu-biolab/cmm-springboot/README.md

 # CEU Mass Mediator – Backend

-This repository contains the production-ready backend for **CEU Mass Mediator (CMM)**, a computational metabolomics platform that provides compound matching, annotation, and scoring utilities.
+This repository contains the development-phase backend for **CEU Mass Mediator (CMM)**, a computational metabolomics platform that provides compound matching, annotation, and scoring utilities.
 The service exposes a number of REST endpoints that accept JSON payloads, validate them, interact with the database and the Drools rules engine, and return curated annotations.

 ---